 Zion the Shih Tzu – While I was under healing and recovery.
 Someone dear gave me a cute Shih Tzu.
 I was reading the bible during that time off and I named him Zion, the hill of Jerusalem named as the kingdom of heaven.
 He was there for me during my sleepless nights waiting for me to go to bed as I cry myself to sleep.
 He was always there to make lambing and loved me during my worst.
 I wasn’t good enough for him.
 He died two days after my birthday.
 The second heartbreak I had this year.

 I got my first tattoo – I’ve always wanted to have a tattoo.
 And I want it to be meaningful.
 This year I rekindled my spiritual connection with God and now working my way to know Him more, hence the first tattoo I got.
 God is Greater than the Highs and Lows.
-(It was the front cam I used, hence it;’s mirrored lol.)
+(It was the front cam I used, hence it’s mirrored lol.)

 Life is tough but that doesn’t mean I should stop.
 I didn’t realize how life-changing the past year was going to be.
 I’ve loved and lost but gained a few kind people before the year ends and I feel blessed to have them.
-I never thought I’d meet people who are genuinely caring and loving despite short period of time being with them.
-2019 was definitely a hell of a ride, but looking back it was the ride that helped me to become the person I am right now writing this down at the first day of the year.
-Those happy and dark times molded me and made me stronger.
+I never thought I’d meet people who are genuinely caring and loving despite the short period of time being with them.
+2019 was definitely a hell of a ride, but looking back it was the ride that helped me to become the person I am right now writing this down on the first day of the year.
+Those happy and dark times moulded me and made me stronger.
 If those didn’t happen, I’d turn out completely different.
-It made me appreciate life and more driven to fulfill my dreams.
+It made me appreciate life and more driven to fulfil my dreams.
 Now I’m ready to welcome the new year with light and love… and being single, lol.
 Hello, MMXX.